bartonlp/site-class/README.md

 ## Examples
-The code shown below can be found in the 'examples' directory at http://github.com/bartonlp/site-class or at 'vendor/bartonlp/site-class/examples' along with more <a href="examples/EXAMPLES.html">documentation</a>.
+The code shown below can be found in the 'examples' directory at http://github.com/bartonlp/site-class or from your project root at 'vendor/bartonlp/site-class/examples' along with more <a href="examples/EXAMPLES.html">documentation</a>.

 You may want to copy (or move)